 • Claude (Anthropic) — Log in to your Claude account and follow the instructions to create a new API key.

-2. Open Credential Center and add a new credential.
+2. Open Credential Center and add a new credential, or create the credential inline from the AI Source screen when configuring the connection.

 3. Enter a credential name — for example, OpenAI API Key or Claude Key — paste the API key, and save.